Northumberland Park, Haringey

 A curving avenue was laid out in the late 1850s between Tottenham High Road and the station, on land behind the site of the Black House, a medieval mansion that had been owned by the dukes of Northumberland.
 The avenue was accordingly named Northumberland Park and was built up with villas for the upper middle classes.

 In an early municipal utilities scheme, the Tottenham board of health sank a 450-foot well near the station at the beginning of the 1890s.
-Shown in the photograph below right,* the disused pump house survives to the present day as a locally listed building.
+Shown in the photograph below,* the disused pump house survives to the present day as a locally listed building.
 It recently served as Mount Zion Restoration Ministries’ London Miracle Centre until its miraculous sale in 2015 for around £3.75 million (with outbuildings and almost an acre of land).

 Tottenham Hotspur FC played at Asplins Farm, beside the railway line in Northumberland Park, before moving a short distance to the club’s present home at White Hart Lane in 1899.